Daniel-Geva/CS-180-Project-5/README.md

 ## Voccheck instructions
 Voccheck (the script used by Vocareum to check coding style) only runs on .java files in the root directory.
 As such, it does not run with our project structure that is organized inside of directories.
 Because of this, we have provided a handy script `run_voccheck.sh` that will run voccheck on all of our .java files in our source code.
 Run `run_voccheck.sh` in Vocareum to view the output of voccheck on our code.
 If you want, you can also view the source code of the script to verify it is properly checking our code.

-## JUnit Test Cases instructions.
-The JUnit test cases can be ran by running `run_test_cases.sh` in the root project directory.
-Alternatively, they can also be ran via running the main method found in main/JUnitTestCases.java

 ## Importing File Instructions
 The instructions for importing quizzes from a file can be found in `ImportExample.txt`.
 If you would like to see an example of a file formatted properly to be imported, view `TestImport.txt`.